* Dollar mixed as data spurs uncertainty over Fed

 By Herbert Lash

-NEW YORK, Sept 4 (Reuters) - Global equity markets tumbled and the dollar traded mixed on Friday after a U.S. jobs report for August kindled uncertainty over whether the Federal Reserve will raise interest rates in two weeks.
+NEW YORK, Sept 4 (Reuters) - Global equity markets tumbled and the dollar was mixed on Friday after a U.S. jobs report for August kindled uncertainty over whether the Federal Reserve will raise interest rates in two weeks.

 Whether the Fed boosts rates in September or holds off for later, investors are preparing for an eventual raise, said Andrew Wilkinson, chief market strategist at Interactive Brokers LLC in Greenwich, Connecticut.
 A rate hike would be the U.S. central bank’s first in almost a decade.